Need the rules? Read on.

 - Post your story in the comments section of this post

-- Include your word count (or be excluded from judging)
+- Include your word count in the post (or be excluded from judging)

-- Include your Twitter handle or email (so we know how to find you)
+- Include your Twitter handle or email in the post (so we don’t have to look for you)

 - The challenge is open 7 AM to 8 PM Mountain Time